-A good cloud disaster recovery roadmap plans for the ability to continue service, minimize costly downtime, and failover to a secondary location in the event of a failure.
-Once the “disaster” is resolved, data is failed back to its original location and regular service can resume.
+A good cloud disaster recovery roadmap plans for the ability to continue service while also minimizing downtime.
+Another element incorporates a failover to a secondary location in the event of a failure.
+Once the “disaster” is resolved, data is sent back to its original location and regular service can resume.

 Complications of Disaster Recovery in the Cloud

 Having a disaster recovery plan with your cloud service provider doesn’t necessarily mean smooth sailing for your business.
-There are several significant challenges that come along with recovering data in the cloud that you should be aware of, including the following:
+There are several significant challenges that come along with recovering data in the cloud including:

-1 – Time it Takes for Data Recovery
+1 The time it Takes for Data Recovery

 It goes without saying that any business will want to establish a data recovery plan that minimizes costs as much as possible.
 While cloud-based computing comes with many reduced costs for businesses, there are still some financial factors to consider.
 Your business will want to find a service provider that can maintain a data recovery plan and deploy it with enough protection, but with as lean costs as possible.
 This will require some shopping around and asking critical questions about data recovery as part of your due diligence in finding a cloud-based service provider.